-All sites should have a qualified first aider (FAAW) / Emergency First Aider (EFAW) and a first aid box with enough supplies to cope with the number of staff on site at the time.
+All sites should have a qualified first aider (FAAW) / Emergency First Aider (EFAW) and a first aid box with enough supplies to cover the number of staff on site at the time.

-Information telling you the name of the first aider and their location may be displayed on a safety board or may be briefed by the SPC/Supervisor.
+Information telling you the name of the first aider and their location may be displayed on a safety board and will be briefed by the SPC/Supervisor at the beginning of the shift.